Here’s what’s in the House GOP’s sweeping tax and spending cuts package

 Immigration fees and ICE funds

-Immigrants applying for asylum and work authorization, as well as those applying for humanitarian parole and temporary protected status, would have to pay new or higher fees, under the House Judiciary Committee’s plan.
+Immigrants applying for asylum and work authorization, as well as those applying for humanitarian parole and temporary protected status, would have to pay new or higher fees, under the package.

 Asylum seekers and parolees would have to pay $1,000 to apply and $550 for an initial work permit, for instance.
 Plus, sponsors of unaccompanied children would have to pay up to $3,500.